magento/merchdocs/src/sales-channels/asc/store-integration-settings.md

 ---

 After integrating your store, review and configure the integration settings store through the Amazon Store Dashboard.
 These settings display for **Inactive** and **Active** stores.
-Stores with the **In Setup** status can be configured through the [Onboarding steps]({% link sales-channels/asc/amazon-onboarding-home.md %}).
+Here you can change the name of your Amazon store and the email address you associated with the store during store integration.

 ## Modify store integration settings